It’s 3:30 in the morning and you’re wide awake staring at the ceiling.

 You answer, “Great.”

-You have to ask yourself, “How is this going to change if I do not do something differently than I am doing right now?”
+You have to ask yourself, “How is this going to change if I don’t do something different than I’m doing right now?”

 A couple more questions to ask yourself: